vzellweg/r3f-physics-synth/README.md

 I did not work on this project much today, but I got a cool dynamic environment map going that gives the glass-like materials some cool colors to refract.

+### Day 4

+Today I learned even more benefits to using R3F over vanilla three.js.
+The drei geometry components allow you to set `onClick` listeners on your meshes, just like you would on any other html element.
+This is a huge benefit over vanilla three.js where you have to setup a raycaster and parse the intersections, before determining which object to act on.
+The code for this project is turning out much more concise and organized than a vanilla three.js project.

 # Boilerplate README content

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.